 Paudie Breen was the Sunday Morning Show host back when the station was on a pilot radio licence in 2003.
 Paudie is a natural radio presenter with great musical and entertainment knowledge and we would like to hear him back on the radio soon!

 Peter Carroll is a co-host on The Lunch Box and presents a weekly music show entitled ‘Untitled’.
 Peter’s band for the Spotlight Show was U2.
 Peter worked as Evening Duty Manager (Central CE) and as Intern (JobBridge) at Dundalk FM.

-Eileen Corcoran worked as Evening Duty Manager (Central CE) and during this time started a monthly Arts and Culture programme (second Saturday at 12pm).
+Eileen Corcoran worked as Evening Duty Manager (Central CE) and during this time started a monthly Arts and Culture programme.
 Eileen hosted and still is an occasional presenter and contributor to the morning current affairs show Town Talk.
 Eileen is completing a third level qualification in Digital Media and Arts at the DkIT and is an accomplished MC and singer.

 Michael Duffy was one of the first broadcasters on DWR107fm and continued to be a weekly contributor for twelve years.
 Michael’s shows included Talk of the Town, That Friday Feeling, Town Talk and Heartbeat City.
 Michael organised a number of successful Summerfest events in the Spirit Store.
 Michael has an extensive taste in music and his knowledge of current affairs, sport and music meant that his versatility provided lots of broadcasting and MC opportunities.
 Micheal hung up his headphones to concentrate on his painting and sculpture career.